“Subscribe to my newsletter – someone, anyone!”

 Or wherever else you can think of that lets you post some lovely video of your awesome face and voice.

-Then ask people to sign up to your newsletter to receive more groundbreaking tips.
+Then ask people to sign up for your newsletter to receive more groundbreaking tips.
 I’ve seen a few business owners and fellow copywriters do this and their uptake of subscribers has been out of this world.

 Eight.
 Add links in your social media profiles